Heather West’s family is working towards a $100,000 goal to endow a named fund in her memory to permanently celebrate her love of the West.

 We hope you will share our heartfelt condolences with her family and our grief at this tremendous loss.

-She will be honored at a memorial in Davis on June 10.
-In her honor, the West family has suggested contributions to programs at Stanford, Yale, and Davis High School, her almae matres.
+Heather was honored at a memorial in Davis on June 10.
+In her honor, the West family has suggested contributions to a named fund to permanently celebrate her love of the West.
+(More information on the Heather West Fund at Stanford is below).